Intrinsic Value Calculator

 A Brief Word on Discounted Cashflow (DCF Model)

 DCF is not prominently used due to the inherent issues with assumptions and its sensitivity to those assumptions.
-A lot of assumptions are made on future cash flows DCF, discounted rate, growth rate, stock market returns and terminal growth.
-There is a lot of scope for mistakes and the value received is often understated or over exaggerated.
-Thus DCF tends to be the starting point of valuation for investment banks following which they use industry multiples as above for calculating fair price of stocks.
+A lot of assumptions are made on future cash flows DCF, discounted rate, growth rate, stock market returns, and terminal growth.
+There is a lot of scope for mistakes and the value received is often understated or over-exaggerated.
+Thus DCF tends to be the starting point of valuation for investment banks following which they use industry multiples as above for calculating the fair price of stocks.

 How can we Help?

 Wouldn’t you like your own intrinsic value calculator or fair market value calculator?
-Do you want to work on an intrinsic value of stock excel/ intrinsic value formula excel toiling away in calculating intrinsic value of stock using tedious intrinsic value of share formula?
+Do you want to work on an intrinsic value of stock Excel/ intrinsic value formula Excel toiling away in calculating the intrinsic value of a stock using the tedious intrinsic value of share formula?

-Or do you want to take it easy and have our inbuilt intrinsic value of stock calculator do the job for you in a single click.
+Or do you want to take it easy and have our inbuilt intrinsic value of stock calculator do the job for you in a single click?
 Our premium membership here at fairvalue-calculator website will allow you to avoid this model and simply estimate/ get estimated fair values for your stock market investment success.
-Stock markets contain risk, but also immense reward for investors and those investors that stay patiently can do well.
+Stock markets contain risk, but also immense rewards for investors, and those investors that stay patiently can do well.

 At fairvalue-calculator website, use our advice/analysis and make your investing journey easier.
-Like the legendary Warren Buffett, we have learnt from Mr. Benjamin Graham and have given our own twist to his advice to give you as an investor better than expected yield/returns.
-Your search for your own benjamin graham ends here with us so come join us online and use our automated intrinsic value calculator and other calculator/calculators where our exhaustive data and tools along with analytical posts will help you manage your money better.
+Like the legendary Warren Buffett, we have learned from Mr. Benjamin Graham and have given our own twist to his advice to give you as an investor better than expected yield/returns.
+Your search for your own Benjamin Graham ends here with us so come join us online and use our automated intrinsic value calculator and other calculators/calculators where our exhaustive data and tools along with analytical posts will help you manage your money better.
 After all, your money should work hard for you and not the other way around.
 Be your own Buffett and allow us to be your graham on this investment journey called life.